FirmoDaniel/MS1-HELP-TO-GROW/README.md

 * [things-we-like](wireframe/wireframe-things-we-like-first-draft.pdf)

 ## Features
+### The Surface Plane
+Overall the site is responsive and scales with user screen size.

+The site follows a succinct colour theme of **Orange** (#ff4800c5) paired with **Black** throughout, these colours are inchanged periodically to avoid visual fatigue.

+The lead colurs are accompanied by headers and footers splashed **Pale Green** (#c6e0c1) to naturally border the pages, and a single font is used globally to maintain conhesiveness.
 ### Existing Features
-Overall the site is responsive and scales with user screen size.
-The site follows Orange (#ff4800c5) with black colour theme throughout.
 * Index : Features a background image repeated throughout.
 Cards with images from Bootstrap.
 Quotes which follow a fixed style but vary in text.
 Info on all [here](#credits).
 There are links at page end to promt users deeper into the site.
 * Forty + : Contains a compact list of suggestions based on users selected age group.
 Page end contains a link to sign up.
 * Forty - : Mirroring the 'Forty +' here we display an altered list of suggestions based on users selected age group.
 Page end contains a link to sign up.